sjo99-kr/gem5_inference_models/README.md

-#  CNN Model structures for GEM5 SE mode
+#  modern CNN Models for GEM5 SE mode

 ### You can changes the models what you wanna do.